 What happens during an R&D tax credit enquiry?

 The short term impact of an enquiry will typically delay the payment of the R&D tax credits or the tax repayment.
+HMRC will typically pause settlement of the claim until they are satisfied that the information provided supports the position taken.

 - Submitting questions via letter or email